 The move to using authentic texts allows for the inclusion of works of literature that are worthy of reading outside an assessment context.
 The use of authentic, meaningful texts may mean that some texts are more emotionally charged or may use language outside of a student's particular cultural experience, including intentional and unintentional use of incorrect grammar and spelling.
+While all assessments will include appropriate texts, please be aware that authentic texts will likely prompt real responses-perhaps even strong disagreement-among our students.
+Students need to be prepared to respond accordingly while engaging with the test.
+The alternative would be to exclude many authors and texts that are capable of supporting the rigorous analysis called for by the Common Core.

 For example, selections from Roald Dahl's The BFG or Robert Coles' The Story of Ruby Bridges may appear on Common Core tests even though the complete works from which they would be drawn include controversial ideas and language that some may find provocative.
 Additionally, selections from these authors may include writing that contains incorrect grammar and spelling.
 Both Dahl and Coles intentionally use incorrect grammar and spelling to develop characters, themes, and settings.
 However, both of these texts are foundational texts for the grade-band.
-While passages from these examples do not appear on this year's test, passages drawn from similarly great works will be read in classrooms across the state, and some of them may end up on future tests.
+While passages from these examples do not appear on this year's test, passages drawn from similarly great works will be read in classrooms across the state, and some of them may end up on future tests

-The use of authentic, meaningful texts may also mean that some students have read texts included on the 2016 Grade 4 Common Core English Language Arts Test prior to administration.
+The use of authentic, meaningful texts may also mean that some students have read texts included on the 2016 Grade 5 Common Core English Language Arts Test prior to administration.
 For the very reasons that texts were selected for use on the assessment, it is possible that teachers have selected the same texts for use in their classrooms and students may have read the books that passages were drawn from for their personal reading.